barry-waldbaum-rl/reat-vm-setup/README.md

 ```

-Add the following line to /etc/sudoers using "sudo visudo" so 'trainee' user can run sudo
+Add the following line to /etc/sudoers using "sudo visudo" so students can start and stop containers without entering 'sudo'.

 ```bash
 trainee ALL=(ALL) NOPASSWD:ALL
 ```

-6. Install docker-ce.
+6. Install Docker.

 ```bash
 apt-get install \